-The ISMAPNG story begins in Ireland on December 12, 1831 when Catherine McAuley, along with two companions, Anna Maria Doyle and Elizabeth Harley, professed their vows and became the first Sisters of Mercy.
-In 1846, just five years after Catherine’s death, the first Sisters of Mercy arrived in Australia to make a foundation in Perth, Western Australia.
-The first Sisters of Mercy in Papua New Guinea came to Goroka from Australia in 1956.
-In 2010, the congregations of Adelaide, Ballarat East, Bathurst, Cairns, Goulburn, Grafton, Gunnedah, Melbourne, Perth, Rockhampton, Singleton, Townsville, West Perth, Wilcannia–Forbes, as well as the autonomous region of PNG, decided to ask the Holy See for permission to relinquish their independence and to come together as one new congregation.
+The story begins in Ireland on December 12, 1831 when Catherine McAuley, along with two companions, Anna Maria Doyle and Elizabeth Harley, professed their vows and became the first Sisters of Mercy.
+In 1846, five years after Catherine’s death, the first Sisters of Mercy arrived in Australia to make a foundation in Perth, Western Australia.
+The first Sisters of Mercy from Australia arrived in Goroka, Papua New Guinea in 1956.
+In 2010, the congregations of Adelaide, Ballarat East, Bathurst, Cairns, Goulburn, Grafton, Gunnedah, Melbourne, Perth, Rockhampton, Singleton, Townsville, West Perth, Wilcannia–Forbes, as well as the autonomous region of PNG, decided to ask the Holy See for permission to relinquish their independence and come together as one new congregation.
 Rome granted permission in July 2011, to become effective at the commencement of the First Chapter of the new congregation on December 12, the 180th anniversary of the founding of the Sisters of Mercy in Ireland, to be known as ISMAPNG.

-Whatever and whenever their ministry is, ISMAPNG is part of the one Mercy mission, part of the ongoing mission of the compassionate Jesus.
-In furthering their charism, ISMAPNG partners with thousands of women and men as employees, associates and volunteers.
-Together ISMAPNG has a proud and continuing history of serving people suffering from injustices related to poverty, sickness or lack of education.
+In furthering their charism, ISMAPNG partnered with thousands of women and men as employees, associates and volunteers.
+ISMAPNG has a proud and continuing history of serving people suffering from injustices related to poverty, sickness, or lack of education.